yuanqing/create-figma-plugin/docs/ui.md

 export default render(Plugin)
 ```

-Class names in your CSS should be written in camel case – ie. `.fooBar` rather than `.foo-bar` or `.foo_bar`.
+Note that class names in your CSS must be written in camel case – eg. `.fooBar` rather than `.foo-bar` or `.foo_bar`.

-By default, all the class names in a CSS file imported via an `import` statement (as in the above example) will be hashed.
-This is to ensure that [each class name in the CSS file is globally unique](https://github.com/css-modules/css-modules#implementations).
+By default, all the class names in CSS files imported via an `import` statement (as in the above example) will be hashed.
+This is to ensure that [each class name is globally unique](https://github.com/css-modules/css-modules#implementations).

-To directly “inline” a CSS file *without* hashing its class names, add a `!` prefix before the import path:
+To directly “inline” a CSS file in your UI *without* hashing its class names, add a `!` prefix to the import path:

 ```ts
 // src/ui.tsx